Clinically Optimized Solutions and Systems for Transplantation

 Organ shortage and low utilization of available donor organs limit the number of lung transplants for centers worldwide.
 Researchers and lung transplant centers worldwide have been seeking new ways to increase the availability of acceptable organ donors, including the use of lungs from older donors, lungs donated after cardiac arrest (DCD) and other sub-optimal/marginal lungs currently rejected for use.

-The function of these marginal lungs can now be improved by the normothermic ex vivo lung perfusion (EVLP) technique, thus further expanding the pool of acceptable donor lungs.
+The function of these marginal lungs can now be assessed with normothermic ex vivo lung perfusion (EVLP) technique, thus further expanding the pool of acceptable donor lungs.

 Two approaches have been developed to increase the availability of donor lungs: